hernancerm/hercerm-contacts-app/README.md

 mvn -pl backend spring-boot:run
 ```

 If you don't have Maven installed you can use the wrapper for you OS.
-For example, if you are in MacOS you can use:
+For example, if you are in macOS you can use:

 ```
 ./mvnw clean package